Floods and Flash Floods

 Floods claim nearly 200 lives annually, force 300,000 persons from their homes, and result in property damage in excess of 2 billion dollars.
 Characteristically, 75 percent of flash flood deaths occur at night with half of the victims dying in their automobiles or other vehicles.
 It may be difficult to believe, but many deaths occur when persons knowingly drive around road barricades indicating the road is washed out ahead.

-The water year of 2012 was quite dry across the state, and the first really statewide drought period since the late 1980s... and no flood reletaed fatalities were reported.
-Though 2010 and 2011 were both very active years for spring flooding and summertime flash flooding, there were no direct flood-related fatalities or sigificant injuries in North Dakota.
+Water year 2013 saw two flood related deaths in the state... one related to spring snowmelt runoff near Minto ND, and a second related to flash flooding near Gwinner ND.
+The water year of 2012 was quite dry across the state, and the first really statewide drought period since the late 1980s... and no flood related fatalities were reported.
+Though 2010 and 2011 were both very active years for spring flooding and summertime flash flooding, there were no direct flood-related fatalities or significant injuries in North Dakota.
 There were a few indirect deaths as vehicles overturned into flooded ditches and waterways or fishing and boating incidents occurred.

-In the spring of 2010 and again in the spring of 2011... several persons were rescued from their vehicles after they drove into flood waters.
-This year is already seeing significant spring flooding in many parts of the state - Don't drive through water flowing across the road...
+In the spring of 2013 and again in the spring of 2014... several persons were rescued from their vehicles after they drove into flood waters.
+So far this year, minor to moderate snowmelt flooding led to several road closures and a few close calls - Don't drive through water flowing across the road...
 Turn Around, Don't Drown!

 Are You Prepared?